- Code DEMO8047

 - Course subject Demography

-- Areas of interest Population Studies, Social Research, Demography
+- Areas of interest Geography, Political Sciences, Population Studies, Sociology, Demography

 - Mode of delivery In Person

-Discuss the policy implications of international migration trends and patterns and critique policy recommendations based on the theoretical and empirical perspectives on international migration examined in the course.
+- discuss the policy implications of international migration trends and patterns, and critique policy recommendations based on the theoretical and empirical perspectives on international migration; and